VOLT

 Workflow runtime versus plugin binaries

-The workflow engine handles the structural logic around nodes such as context, forEach, arguments, and branching.
-The job runtime then turns that plan into actual frame work, downloads what it needs, resolves the plugin payload, executes it, and processes the resulting artifacts.
+In VOLT, a plugin is a node-based workflow with arguments, context, iteration, exposures, and exports.
+The runtime resolves that workflow into one or more binary or Python execution steps.
+The workflow engine handles the structural logic around context, forEach, arguments, and branching nodes.
+The job runtime turns the plan into frame-level work: it downloads inputs, resolves the plugin payload, executes it, and processes the resulting artifacts.
+See Plugin System for node-level details.

 Native tooling and open-source layers